Temp Mail for Discord: Create a Discord Account Safely (Step-by-Step)

 Before You Start

-• Read the basics with a concept page on free temp mail so you understand how addresses and inbox windows work.
+- Read the basics on free temp mail so you understand how addresses and inbox windows work.

-• If you need to return to the very same address (e.g., to reset a password) later, plan to reuse your temp address via your token.
+- If you need to return to the very same address later (for example, to reset a password), plan to reuse the same address via your saved token.

 Step 1: Generate an inbox